NormalVR/Normcore-Documentation/src/reference/classes/Normal.Realtime.Realtime.md

     summary: An event that is fired when Realtime is disconnected from a room.
 - name: Properties
   members:
+  - name: roomToJoinOnStart
+    definition: string roomToJoinOnStart { get; }
+    summary: The name of the room to join on start if one was configured in the inspector.
+    remarks: This setting can only be configured in the editor inspector.
+If you'd like to change this name at runtime, disable join room on start, and use the Connect() method on Realtime instead.
+  - name: joinRoomOnStart
+    definition: bool joinRoomOnStart { get; }
+    summary: A boolean indicating whether Realtime will try to automatically connect on Start().
+    remarks: This setting can only be configured in the editor inspector.
+If you'd like to change this name at runtime, disable join room on start, and use the Connect() method on Realtime instead.
   - name: normcoreAppSettings
     definition: NormcoreAppSettings normcoreAppSettings { get; set; }
     summary: The app settings object reference used when Realtime connects.
 Changing this while the Realtime instance is connected will not have any effect until the next time it connects.